List of people who have walked across the United States

 This is a list of people who have walked across the United States from the east coast to the west coast or vice versa.
 Walking or running across the United States has long been pursued as a way to bring publicity to social causes.
+Prior to the founding of the United States, Moncacht-Apé is believed to have been the first documented person to walk across the North American continent in the early 18th century.